The Fastest NEXUS Appointment in the West

 how is it that you don't have a recent employer?

-NEXUS Interview With the U.S. Customs Border and Protection Officer:
+NEXUS Interview With U.S. Customs Border and Protection Officer

 she asked the same questions as the Canadian officer